 — Lisa Edmondson

+Confident people have accepted themselves.
 A secure person doesn’t need to shout their accomplishments from the rooftops to feel worthy.
-They already know that they’re an amazing person, and it’s not their job to make the world agree.
+They already know that they’re a fantastic person, and it’s not their job to make the world agree.
 The only person who must approve of them is themself.
-They’ve already accepted themselves, and as a bonus, it’ll shine through to others.

 Although, never mentioning any of your achievements is a sign of insecurity.
 If it applies to the conversation, feel free to share your experiences.
 But, don’t take over the conversation to focus only on yourself.

-Altogether, once you’re secure with yourself, your life will be so much easier.
+In short, once you’re secure with yourself, life will be so much easier.
 The worries and drama you used to deal with every day will vanish.
 You’ll finally be brave enough to take your creative ideas and bring them to fruition.
 Plus, your new easy-going nature might attract that special someone!

 Above all, you’ll free yourself from a detrimental mindset and be comfortable and secure in your skin.